tsers-js/core/README.md

 ## Motivation

 *What if your application was just a pure function?* That's a very interesting idea introduced by [Cycle.js](http://cycle.js.org/).
-Although the goal is noble, the actual implementation of Cycle is not: the framework is designed to create a "cycle" around the application.
-Yet, developers must implement their own "sub-cycles" by using Subjects and "isolate" their pure functions.
+Although this idea is nice, the actual implementation of Cycle is not.
+The development is driven by vague concepts such as "read/write effects" and "pureness" of the `main`, resulting inconsistency in driver implementations (even official ones!) and leaving the real issues open - the entire framework is designed to create a "cycle" around the application.
+However developers must still implement their own "sub-cycles" and "isolation" inside their pure apps.

-Despite its poor implementation, Cycle has some great concepts.
+Despite its implementation flaws, Cycle has some great concepts.
 Maintaining those concepts and implementing them properly is the goal of **TSERS**:

 * `main` is just a signal transducer `input$ => output$`
-* Side-effects are wrapped with drivers
+* Drivers encapsulate the side-effects
-* `Model-View-Intent` instead of `Intent-Model-View`.
-Always.
+* `Model-View-Intent` instead of `Intent-Model-View`
+* No impure "isolation", just pure signal processing by using `filter` and `map`
+* Declarative and explicit

 ## Hello world